psychemedia/storytelling-notes/gwion-bach.md

 THE SONG OF GWYTHNO ON THE INUNDATION OF THE SEA OVER THE PLAIN OF GWAELOD.
 GWYDDNAU EI CANT

 PAN DDOAI Y MOR DROS CANTREV Y GWAELLAWD.

 Stand forth, Seithenyn: winds are high:
 Look down beneath the lowering sky;
 Look from the rock; what meets thy sight
 Nought but the breakers rolling white.

 Stand forth, Seithenyn: winds are still:
 Look from the rock and heathy hill
 For Gwythno’s realin: what meets thy view
 Nought but the ocean's desert blue.

 Curst be the treacherous mound, that gave
 A passage to the mining wave:
 Curst be the cup, with mead-froth crowned,
 That charmed from thought the trusted mound.

 A tumult and a cry to heaven!
 ‘The white surf breaks; the mound ts riven:
 Through the wide rift the ocean-spring
 Bursts with tumultuous ravaging.

 The western ocean’s stormy might
 Is curling o’er the rampart’s height:
-Destruction strikes with want and seorn
+Destruction strikes with want and scorn
 Presumption, from abundance born.

 Elphin espouses Angharad, and constructs a salmon-weir on the Mawddach, where is found, in a coracle, a male child, who turns out to be the famous bard Taliesin.